moco-learn-git/nutritious-silicon/README.md

 * Make a change to the project
 * Merge changes from upstream
 * Commit and push to your fork
-* Create a pull request
+* Create a Pull Request